fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 .expect('Content-Type', /application\/json/)
 ```

 The desired value is now defined as [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) or in short regex.
-The regex starts and ends with a slash /, because the desired string <i>application/json</i> also contains the same slash, it is preceded by a \ so that it is not interpreted as a regex termination character.
+The regex starts and ends with a slash /, and because the desired string <i>application/json</i> also contains the same slash, it is preceded by a \ so that it is not interpreted as a regex termination character.

 In principle, the test could also have been defined as a string